esyede/alitphp/README.md

     'settings.base.url'=>'http://myblog.com'
 ]);
 ```
-_Tip: You can also setting hive value from config file_
+_Tip: You can also setting hive value from config file like we did above_

 Get a value: